 The end result of this step and the function getVcEDF() is the EDF for every source of variation without the treatment information and the newly optimised variance components.

-In addition, two further R functions have developed to aid our study for different experiment designs.
+In addition, two further R functions were developed to aid our study for different experimental designs.
 Since we cannot determine the variance component estimates and EDF based on one set of data, simData() function is used to generate the simulated datasets.
 The simData() function then computes the variance component estimates and EDF which incorporates the summary.aov.twoPhase() and getVcEDF() functions.
-Another function plotEDF() have developed which generates the line plots of EDF under different combinations of the variance components’ ratios.
+Another function plotEDF() was developed which generates the line plots of EDF under different combinations of the variance components’ ratios.
 The examples of the EDF plots are presented in later part of this write-up.

 Example

-I started with a simple example consisting of a completely randomised design with 8 animals and 2 treatments for first phase, and 4-by-4 iTRAQ experiment for the second phase experiment.
+Consider a completely randomised design with 8 animals and 2 treatments for the first phase experiment, and proteomics experiment using iTRAQ labelled peptides for the second phase experiment.
+In particular, consider the situation in which there are 4 proteomic samples simultaneously assayed in a single LC-MS run, and a total of 4 runs in this second phase.
 However, the EDF stays constant with different variance components’ ratios.
 This is because the runs and animals are orthogonal to each other; hence the information of either random effects stays intact.

-The second example consists of a completely randomised design with 8 animals and 2 treatments for first phase, and 4-by-4 iTRAQ experiment for the second phase experiment.
-The design of the experiment can be written as
+The second example consists of a completely randomised design with 8 animals and 2 treatments for first phase experiment, with these samples arranged in groups of 4 samples assayed across four runs in the second phase experiment.
+The design of the experiment is as shown in the following table:

 Run Ani Tag Trt